viamrobotics/docs/docs/registry/training-scripts.md

 # updated: ""  # When the content was last entirely checked
 ---

-The Viam registry hosts custom Python ML training scripts, which you can use to train machine learning models.
+The Viam Registry hosts custom Python ML training scripts, which you can use to train machine learning models.

 {{< alert title="In this page" color="note" >}}
 {{% toc %}}